If you see this error when setting up SSO, it might indicate that the certificate is invalid or corrupted.

 The certificate can be invalid if:

-- the wrong certificate is used;
+- the wrong certificate is used

-- the certificate is copied incorrectly;
+- the certificate is copied incorrectly

-- the certificate is expired.
+- the certificate has expired

 If this doesn’t resolve the issue, we recommend generating a new certificate in your identity provider and configuring SSO on the Grammarly side using the new certificate.